Diamond Backtesting with Walk Forward Manager (BTWFMgr) EasyLanguage®

 Start/Programs/Diamond Backtesting with Walk Forward Manager (BTWFMgr)/Backtesting with Walk Forward Manager (BTWFMgr)

-b) Copy the entire Strategy Code to the Cluipboard (Select All + Copy)
+c) Copy the entire Strategy Code to the Clipboard (Edit/Copy or Ctrl+C)

-g) The newly modified Strategy Code will appear in NOTEPAD - Copy and Paste the new text to the EasyLangugae Window.
+h) The newly modified Strategy Code will appear in NOTEPAD

-All numeric variable - which can be used in backtesting optimizations - are pre-selected with an X in the "Optimize" column
+All numeric variables - which can be used in backtesting optimizations - are pre-selected with an X in the "Optimize" column

 To select/de-select a variable double click on that line - and the X will appear/disappear

-This will automatically add a small section at the end of your strategy and verify the strategy for you.
+It will add a small section at the end of your strategy code

 The following modes are available: